stela2502/Singularity_Tutorial/docs/index.md

 apptainer shell --writable Singularity_Workshop
 ```

-Install all you need and do not forget to add all working install steps to the def file, too.
+Install the software you need and do not forget to add all working install steps to the def file, too.
 This way all later builds will already have your modifications in it!

 Finally we build the image with: